 Try to keep the groom calm if he’s feeling nervous and if there are any page boys or younger members of the groom’s party, make sure you help them with getting ready if they need it.

 It’s important that the ushers arrive at the venue early, as your main job will involve helping guests.
-Show them where they can park and if the seating is divided for the bride and groom’s sides, find out where the guests should be sitting as they arrive and point them in the right direction.
+Show them where they can park and if the seating is divided for the two families, find out where the guests should be sitting as they arrive and point them in the right direction.

 Stand at the door and hand out orders of service, and make sure you’re familiar with what is going on so you can answer any questions.
 If there are any rules in the venue like no flash photography or no confetti allowed, make sure you let the guests know on their arrival.

-It’s also a good idea to have the phone number of key suppliers stored in your phone, and to make sure someone on the bride’s side has your number so if you do need to communicate with anyone, it’s easy to do.
+It’s also a good idea to have the phone number of key suppliers stored in your phone, and to make sure someone on their partner's’ side has your number so if you do need to communicate with anyone, it’s easy to do.

 Once the service gets underway, it’s a good idea to have an usher stood at the back of the ceremony, so if anyone arrives late you can intercept them and seat them without causing a scene.
 After the wedding ceremony, make sure everyone knows where they need to be.
 If the reception is in a different location, handing out maps might be a good idea.

-Traditionally, ushers escort the bridesmaids out of the venue at the end of the ceremony, so fingers crossed the couple have kept this in mind when choosing their bridal party!
-You’ll be wanting to avoid awkward situations at all costs…
+Traditionally, ushers escort the bridesmaids out of the venue at the end of the ceremony, so it's best to find out if this is the case!

 READ MORE: The Ultimate Guide to Wedding Ceremonies

 At the reception, the usher is expected to help round up the guests for the group wedding photos.
 Work with the photographer to call for different people to help this go as quickly and as smoothly as possible.